Inventitech/adam-blog/_posts/2019-06-10-waddenloop.md

 to come).

-On the train to Den Haag, we went through quite some rain, of which we had none during this nice 2-day outing.
-Again, perfect planning and a bit of luck.
+On the train to Den Haag, we went through quite some rain, of which we had none while we were on the bikes during this nice 2-day outing.
+Again, perfect planning that the outsiders might consider sheer luck ;).

 Tot zo,